subhash1e/masteringRetrofit/README.md

 # masteringRetrofit

-Firstly add 2 dependecy that is required for retrofit and json parsing in gradle file
+Firstly add 2 dependency that is required for retrofit and json parsing in gradle file

 that is something like this